ten-protocol/go-ten/design/Events_design.md

 There are a couple of cases that must be considered in order to decide whether Alice is entitled to view an event:

 1. The event was emitted by a smart contract as a result of executing a Tx sent by Alice.
-2. The event was emitted as result of a Tx sent by Bob which is relevant to Alice.
+2. The event that is relevant to Alice was emitted as a result of a Tx sent by Bob.
 (See below for a definition of relevancy.)
-3. The event was emitted as result of a Tx sent by Bob which is not relevant to Alice.
+3. The event that is not relevant to Alice was emitted as a result of a Tx sent by Bob.

-*Note that we assume that all events emitted during a transaction signed by Alice, will be visible to Alice.*

-The developer of a smart contract is responsible with making sure to not include any data that must be kept secret from the transaction originator.
+The developer of a smart contract is responsible with making sure to not include any data in the event that must be kept secret from the transaction originator.
 (The events are also included in the transaction receipt, which is available to the transaction submitter.)